5 Tips for Managing Money While Travelling

 We have travel money separate from the rest of our money and always make sure we have more than one account/credit card available to us.
 This way, if one gets compromised, we have backup options.

 Our preferred options are below but do your own research to see which product or products suit your needs.
 These are not the only options and don’t include credit cards as we change them regularly.

 They tend to have the lowest exchange rates and fees.
 You can have accounts with different currencies which reduces the need to transfer back and forth, saving even more.

 If you know you’re going to travel, you can transfer money to the account for the currency of the country you are travelling to when exchange rates are good and keep it there.

 Sign up for Wise for free and once you complete a transaction over $300AUD you will be eligible for a free transaction up to $500GBP.

-We trialled Up almost 3 years ago, right before we were about to head to the islands again.
-They have a $5 bonus as soon as you join and are fee-free too.
+We trialled Up 3 years ago, right before we were about to head to the islands again.
+They have an $8 bonus as soon as you join and are fee-free too.

 It was great having them as a backup option plus the few times we had issues overseas, customer service resolved it in-app instantly.
 Whereas ING took months and numerous calls to sort it some issues we had.

-When 86 400 started, we decided to do the same.
-They have a $20 bonus when you join for free using the code S7VL6WF and use your card 3 times.
+When we discovered uBank, we decided to do the same.
+They have a $20 bonus when you join for free using the code S7VL6WF and use your card 3 times within the first month.
 For us, it’s pretty much the same as UP.

 2. Do NOT Exchange at the Airport